BoxedBrain/pws-docs/docs/maintenance/update.md

 Our development team is constantly working on the further development of the software.
 This does not only involve fixing any problems but also primarily the development of new features to adapt the software as best as possible to the requirements of our customers.
 Therefore, it is recommended that you regularly install updates.

 The documentation always refers to the latest version available.
-If Password Safe deviates from the documentation (e.g. in appearance or also its functional scope), it makes sense to firstly update to the latest version.
+If {{about.product}} deviates from the documentation (e.g. in appearance or also its functional scope), it makes sense to firstly update to the latest version.

 !!! hint
     The update check on the server or the client can be used to easily install the latest version.
 The update check on the client must be activated in the settings for users beforehand.
 We recommend leaving the update check deactivated for normal users!
 Otherwise these users could independently attempt to install updates.
 Since a new client cannot connect to an old server, this results in the user not being able to log in.